Addison Rae: 2019–2023: Social media fame and career beginnings

-In March 2021, Rae entered the industry and released her debut single, "Obsessed".
-The single was critically panned, and was intended to be the lead single for her then-upcoming project but was temporarily shelved.
+In March 2021, Rae released her debut single, "Obsessed".
+The single was intended to be the lead single for her then-upcoming project but was temporarily shelved.
 That same year, Rae launched her own cosmetics line, Item Beauty, but it discontinued in 2023.
 Rae also founded her own fragrance line.
 In August, Rae made her feature film debut as Padgett in the Netflix comedy film He's All That (2021), a remake film of the 1999 teen comedy She's All That.
-The film was the most streamed film on its release week, but debuted to generally negative reviews from critics.
+The film was the most streamed film on its release week.

 In February 2022, it was announced that Rae had joined the cast of a film titled Fashionista, produced by Paramount.
 That same month, multiple songs from her unreleased EP leaked on YouTube, which Rae initially thought "could mark the death knell for her music career".
 However, the tracks gained traction online, which spurred her to release her debut extended play AR on August 18, 2023.
 The EP received generally positive reviews, and debuted at number 19 on the US Billboard Heatseekers Albums chart.
 In November, Rae appeared as Gaby in the slasher film Thanksgiving (2023).

-2024–present: Film & television appearances and Addison
+2024–present: Musical breakthrough with Addison

 In March 2024, Rae featured on Charli XCX's remix of "Von Dutch" which went on to appear on Charli XCX's remix album Brat and It's Completely Different but Also Still Brat (2024).
 Rae also appeared on A. G. Cook's album Britpop (2024) on a song titled "Lucifer" with Charli XCX.
 In August 2024, Addison Rae released her first major label single, "Diet Pepsi", through Columbia Records.
-The song received positive reviews and commercial success.
-The song went on to peak at number 54 on the US Billboard Hot 100 marking Rae's first entry.
+The song was commercially successful.
+It went on to peak at number 54 on the US Billboard Hot 100 marking Rae's first entry.
 Rae performed the song live at Madison Square Garden with Troye Sivan and Charli XCX on the Sweat tour.
 In October 2024, Rae released the single "Aquamarine".
 A remix of the song with Arca was released a month later.